-AMENDED AND RESTATED

-DIVIDEND REINVESTMENT PLAN

-As of December 20, 1999

-Wells Real Estate Investment Trust, Inc., a Maryland corporation (the "Company"), pursuant to its Amended and Restated Articles of Incorporation, adopted a Dividend Reinvestment Plan (the "DRP"), which is hereby amended and restated in its entirety as set forth below.
+AMENDED AND RESTATED DIVIDEND REINVESTMENT PLAN As of December 20, 1999 "Company"), pursuant to its Amended and Restated Articles of Incorporation, adopted a Dividend Reinvestment Plan (the "DRP"), which is hereby amended and restated in its entirety as set forth below.
 Capitalized terms shall have the same meaning as set forth in the Articles unless otherwise defined herein.

-Dividend Reinvestment.
+1. Dividend Reinvestment.
 As agent for the shareholders ("Shareholders")